 5. Don’t hide under a picnic table.
-I hate this rule because that’s the first thing I’d want to do.
+I hate this rule because that’s the first thing I’d want to do if I happen to be near one in a lightening storm.
 I’m guessing there is a lot of metal in the structure and the bolts, etc.

 6. Don’t go running naked across an open field, waving your trekking poles in the air.
 Bummer.

-7. Whether you are in your tent or outside, don’t count on your sleep pad for safety, just comfort.
+7. Whether you are inside or outside your tent, don’t count on your sleep pad for safety, just comfort.
 It’s best to squat down into a ball and sit on the balls of your feet (keep them inside your shoes).
 This minimizes the amount of contact you have with the ground.
 Also, keeping your arms and legs close reduces burn and damage if you are struck.

 10. You can touch someone after they’ve been struck.
 You won’t get shocked.
 Check for burns.

 Click here to get more information from the NOAA

 I hope this offered something useful as you plan your next AT (or other) hike.
 Storms can cause stress while hiking, so plan ahead mentally.
 You are already in a surrounding outside of your normal lifestyle, where you are constantly having to watch your footing, while avoiding things that can eat, strike, or sting you — and cause Lyme disease.
 Not to mention you are probably hungry.
 Plan to be at your shelter spot before 2pm, as storms tend to roll in in the afternoons.
 Some resources I read said to avoid the lean-to’s on the trail, while others said get inside them.
 Do your own research, and make your plan ahead of time so that you at least reduce some bit of stress and anxiety if possible.
 We can’t control everything and everything I plan on the trail usually takes a different turn when I get there, but being prepared to not be in control has always worked for me.